 In small rural areas, accidental breach of patient information is common in social situations.
 Most of the patients are not aware of HIPAA laws and can innocently inquire to their healthcare providers in a social setting about their friend or relative who is a patient.
 While these inquiries can happen very often, it is best to pre-plan a response to handle the situation and avoid the potential release of private patient information.

 Written consent is needed for the use or disclosure of an individual’s personal health information that is not used for payment, treatment, healthcare operations, or allowed by the Privacy Rule.
 If an employee is not sure, it is better to get written consent and prior authorization before releasing any type of patient information.

 Most healthcare providers and clinicians use their home computers or their laptops after working hours to access patient information to record notes or maintain follow-ups.
 This can result in a HIPAA violation if the screen is left on accidentally and a family member uses the computer.
 It is important to ensure that your laptop or computer is password protected and mobile phones with patient information are kept out of the reach of unauthorized people.
 This will reduce the risk of patient information being accessed or stolen.

 Lack of Training

 Communication is an important aspect of healthcare service and most HIPAA violations can take place through it.
 A healthcare provider can use telemedicine to make communication and accessing patient health information easy and secure.
-Hucu is a completely HIPAA compliant, free text messaging application that healthcare providers can use within their facilities and implement it in their daily processes.
-Through Hucu, healthcare providers can access PHI safely as it requires password-protected authorization.
+Hucu.ai is a HIPAA secure texting, free text messaging application that healthcare providers can use within their facilities and implement it in their daily processes.
+Through Hucu.ai – HIPAA Compliant Texting app – healthcare providers can access PHI safely as it requires password-protected authorization.
 To know more about how Hucu can help you avoid HIPAA violations, read how it works.